-Macaws are perhaps the most easily recognizable birds in the parrot family.
+Macaws are perhaps the most easily recognizable birds in the parrot family (Psittacidae).
 Colorful and entertaining, these birds have been kept as pets for hundreds of years.
 Unlike many other parrots, macaws typically have signature patches of bare skin on their faces that can range in size and color.

 These birds are characters, each having different personalities, likes, and dislikes.
-Due to their size, macaws can be challenging to care for, but they are loyal companions who are worth the time commitment.
+Due to their size, macaws can be challenging to care for, but for the right owners, they are loyal companions who are worth the time commitment.
 Here are a few fun facts about these playful members of the parrot family.

 01 of 05

 Macaws Are the Largest Parrots

-There are more than 370 different types of parrots, and macaws are the largest.
+There are more than 400 different types of parrots (in the order Psittaciformes), and macaws are the largest.
 Macaws normally weigh between two and four pounds, which is fairly hefty for a bird.
 The largest of the macaws, the hyacinth macaw, can reach lengths of nearly three and a half feet long from the beak to the tip of the tail.
 Also, they boast an impressive wingspan of up to 60 inches.

 02 of 05